Alloy Orchestra Presents: A Page of Madness

 Director: Teinosuke Kinugasa

-Starring: Masuo Inoue, Ayako Iijima, Yoshie Nakagawa
+Cast: Masuo Inoue, Ayako Iijima, Yoshie Nakagawa

 The title A Page of Madness can also be translated from the original Japanese to mean something more like “A Page Out of Order.”
 This secondary meaning of the title points to the non-linear approach to narrative the film employs.
 Based on a treatment written by Nobel Prize winning novelist Yasunari Kawabata, A Page of Madness is ostensibly a simple tale about an ex-sailor who takes a job as a janitor in a psychiatric hospital in order to be close to his wife.
 However—inspired in part by the films of Abel Gance, German Expressionist masterpieces like The Cabinet of Dr. Caligiari, Dadism, and Benraku puppetry—director Teinosuke Kinugasa’s film is anything but simple.